 Coming full circle to where it started from, Zak World of Façades returned to Bangalore in its third season with an all new emphasis on the façades for high-rise cluster housing owing to a spurt in the residential demands of the cosmopolitan.
 The one day conference held at Ritz Carlton Hotel, Bangalore on 19th June saw participation of stalwarts from the construction industry fraternity in India and abroad, sharing their experience to achieve best façade execution practices.
 After their highly encouraging and successful first & second season around India, the third season of Zak World of Façades started with Mumbai in April 2015 and Bangalore was second in a line of series of events planned.
 The event was intimate, with a little under 300 attendees who heard a dozen leaders from the industry at the grand conference hall of Ritz Carlton.

 The theme of the conference organized at Bangalore was ‘Cultivating the Citified Façades’.
-The endeavour was to unite the ever expanding brigade of experts in the field of façades and building envelopes, to discuss the novice and improvise the old and thereby enabling an adept and empowered façade industry.
+The endeavour was to unite the ever-expanding brigade of experts in the field of façades and building envelopes, to discuss the novice and improvise the old and thereby enabling an adept and empowered façade industry.
 The conference expedited as a platform for networking, necessary in the professional world.
 Every section of this program was well planned to give an insight on advanced facade execution and the support structure available to lift the industry to be in par with world standards.
-Expert panels comprised of well experienced professionals from various construction discipline who analyzed and debated on the present and future scenario of façade industry with an open approach to strengthen the industry.
+Expert panels comprised of well-experienced professionals from various construction disciplines who analyzed and debated on the present and future scenario of the façade industry with an open approach to strengthening the industry.

-Antony John, Engineering Director, Scheuco India, presented a case study of the facade of One BKC, Mumbai, which is an iconic building with best in façade technology.
+Antony John, Engineering Director, Scheuco India, presented a case study of the facade of One BKC, Mumbai, which is an iconic building with the best in façade technology.
 Through this case study, he demonstrated new innovations in system facade solutions.
-He also spoke about few latest product Innovations unveiled at BAU Munich 2015.
+He also spoke about a few latest product Innovations unveiled at BAU Munich 2015.

-This was followed by a group discussion on Facade Quality & Performance, in which points like optimum U-value and shading coefficient for maximum occupation comfort, facade acoustics, double skin facades, Shading techniques and fire safety were discussed.
+This was followed by a group discussion on Facade Quality and performance, in which points like optimum U-value and shading coefficient for maximum occupation comfort, facade acoustics, double skin facades, Shading techniques and fire safety were discussed.
 The panellists included Anup Naik, Director, Space Matrix; Tapan Mazumdar, Project Director, ITC; K. R. Suresh, Regional Director, Axis Facade; Pankaj Keswani, Managing Director, Alufit; Indrajit Kembhavi of Kembhavi Architects and Deepak Maik, CEO of ABC Glass.
 Tariq Kachwala, Director, FG Glass was the moderator.